Murder of Marion Crofts: Additional circumstantial evidence

-Additional police inquiries also amassed circumstantial evidence further attesting to Jasinskyj's guilt; this included the fact his contemporary claim to investigators to have been working on the morning of the murder was untrue, and his first wife's testimony that she had been pregnant with her second child at the time of Croft's death and that due to the fact she had suffered a miscarriage the year prior, had thus refused to engage in sex with Jasinskyj while carrying their second child for fear of compromising her pregnancy—leading her to speculate her refusal to engage in sex with him may have led him to forcefully seek encounters elsewhere.
+Additional police inquiries also amassed circumstantial evidence further attesting to Jasinskyj's guilt; this included the fact his contemporary claim to investigators to have been working on the morning of the murder was untrue, and his first wife's testimony that she had been pregnant with her second child at the time of Crofts' death and that due to the fact she had suffered a miscarriage the year prior, had thus refused to engage in sex with Jasinskyj while carrying their second child for fear of compromising her pregnancy—leading her to speculate her refusal to engage in sex with him may have led him to forcefully seek encounters elsewhere.

 Jasinskyj's first wife would also recall for investigators that shortly prior to Crofts' murder, he had severely beaten her and that, in the days following her death, she had observed scratches on his arms as he sat on their living room floor playing with their toddler daughter.
 As she was well aware her husband was unafraid to beat her and potentially other women but would cower away from conflicts with other males, she had both thought and hoped the wounds had been inflicted as he had been "given the smacking I dreamed of giving him every time he hurt me" by another male.

 Winchester Crown Court.
 Jasinskyj was brought to trial at this location in April 2002.